Vinay-golkonda99/AIOps-Project/README.md

 # AIOps-Project
-Anamoly detection in log data using Isolation Forest Alogirthm
+Anomaly detection in log data using Isolation Forest Alogirthm